History Videos and TV contributions

 THTR facts

-The idea of using graphite spheres instead of fuel rods was suggested by Dr. Rudolf Schulten - like that Legend - developed in the 1950s.
+The idea of using graphite balls instead of fuel rods was - according to the Legend - developed by Dr. Rudolf Schulten in the 1950s.
 However, the fact is that Leo Szilard talked about fuel balls as early as the 1930s and Farrington Daniels 1942 the concept of the pebble bed reactor Oak Ridge National Laboratory (ORNL) developed in Tennessee!

 In 1967 the first prototype of a 'Pebble bed reactor', the AVR Jülich with a rated output of 15 megawatts.
 The AVR was also supposed to be working properly until the AVR incident from May 13-22, 1978 approx. 25 tons of water seeped into the reactor ...?!